106. Community & Public Relations

 - Encourage participation in Library planning opportunities;

-- Build awareness of and participation in the Library’s support groups, the Friends and the Foundation;
+- Build awareness of and participation in the Library’s support group, the Friends of the Marshall Lyon County Library;

 - Inform and share Library successes locally, statewide and nationally.